canmod/candid/DEcomments.md

 > SW: Yes.
 We could remove them from the dataset, but there are only ~500 records so I don't feel that it matters either way.

+# notes on ms, 16 Oct 2025

+## Intro

+line 5.
+Here we say at least back to 1903, but in the abstract we refer to the late 19th century.
+Do we clarify what data exist before 1903?

+## Results

+"harmonized" is first used here but not defined.

+Figure 2 caption needs slight revision in light of changes we agreed on in colours etc.

+I gather they require the figures in separate files at this stage?
+It makes it painful to navigate because the hyperlinks don't take you to the figures.

+You had \aref{fig:polio-peak-month}, which I changed to \cref{fig:polio-peak-month}, but I wonder if you intended this to come out differently and say section something figure something.
+Certainly the way it was was wrong (\S Fig S6).